darule0/conjecture/README.md

 A python library of mathematical conjectures.

 ## Motivation
 Mathematical conjectures are deemed "unproven" by conventional means.
 Many are proven by example and rigorous bounds testing.
 Many have numerous practical applications.
 The purpose of conjecture.py is to be a self contained single file (when possible) python library which attempts to provide an implementation of all mathematical conjectures for use in python programs.

 ## Coding standards
     - Please use 4 spaces for each indentation

- - Please attmept to implement the entire function directly in conjecture.py when possible.
-Referecing an external dependancy or another githup project also OK.
+    - Please attempt to implement the entire function directly in conjecture.py when possible.
+Referencing an external dependency or another githup project also OK.
     - Please also update this README.md with an example of how to use the added conjecture interface.
     - Please feel free to add any missing conjectures in alphabetical order when possible.

 ## Conjectures